library("broadcast")

 Description

-The bc.cplx() function performs broadcasted complex numeric operations on pairs of arrays.
+The bc.cplx() method performs broadcasted complex numeric operations on pairs of arrays.

 Usage